Priva28/ParallaxSwiftUI/README.md

 `.parallax(minHorizontal: -20, maxHorizontal: 20, minVertical: -5, maxVertical: 5)`

-This code above will make is so the view can move 20 pixels left and right and 5 up and down.
+This code above will make it so the view can move 20 pixels left and right and 5 up and down.

 **Complete examples:**